The 30-Day Holistic Wellness Challenge Exercising, Eating Right, and Mindfulness

 Be Grateful for Your Food — Before you eat, say thank you to your food and the people who made it.

-During this week you may proceed, clutch every piece that is taken when you carry a journal, not just what u take in but how the different foods make u feel.
+During this week, keep a journal — note not just what you eat, but how different foods make you feel.
 Pinpointing which foods work for you and which do not can help you become more in tune with your body, and empower you to make healthier food choices.

 Week 3: Mindfulness Timeline of the course

 Now, in the third week of our comprehensive wellness challenge, we shift to a second area that is often neglected — mental health.
-The information diet was never a thing of the past And med wallpapers are an alien concept But why call it overwhelming?
+Mental health is often the most overlooked pillar of wellness, yet it touches every other area of your life.
 In this week’s content, we will look at some techniques that can assist you to have a peaceful and resilient mind through mindfulness.

 The Science of Mindfulness

 In essence, mindfulness is the practice of being present in your current moment and experiencing nonjudgmentally.
 Despite being rooted in ancient meditation practices, hundreds of modern studies have shown how mindfulness can benefit mental health and now even physical health aspects.
-Science has proven that regular mindfulness can lower stress, anxiety, and depression levels, improve focus and cognitive function, and even increase immune-system functioning.
+Science has proven that regular mindfulness may help lower stress and anxiety levels, support focus and cognitive function, and may even support immune-system functioning.

 Daily Meditation Practice